The ballad of Flatfoot Dave

 I know every blade of every park

-I know my way across the Common in the cold and the dark
+I know my way across the Common in the cold

 but one day as I trailed thru Gunnersbury